locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

       image = Image.merge('RGB', images)

-Tiles that contain mulitbands need some work done before they can be served.
+Tiles that contain multibands need some work done before they can be served.
 The ``make_image`` method takes each band and normalizes it between a range of 0 and 255.
 We need to do this because ``PIL`` expects the data types of arrays to be ``uint8``.
 This is why we need the ``whole_max`` and the